Table of Contents

 - 2 Tarsal Bones:

-- Calcaneus (heel bone): Largest bone, supports the heel.
+- Calcaneus (heel bone): The largest bone, which supports the heel.

 - Talus: Connects the foot to the ankle.